jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 =========    =============================================================
 Metatype     Typical corresponding resource type
 =========    =============================================================
-text_	     words meant for reading image_	     still visual information other than text audio_	     information rendered as sounds video_	     visual information made of moving images, often with sound data_	     structured information meant for study and analysis
+text_	     words meant for reading, including scanned images of text image_	     visual information, other than text, made of still images audio_	     information rendered as sounds video_	     visual information made of moving images, often with sound data_	     structured information meant for study and analysis